Home

 • How can I buy these patterns?

 Many stores in Utah and Illinois carry these patterns.
 Art Needlework and Allyn House in Nauvoo carry some of the patterns.
 Shepherd's Bush in Ogden, Utah, The Craft Center of Fine Stitchery in Fort Union, and the Church Museum of History and Art next to Temple Square in Salt Lake City, Utah also carry some of these patterns.
 You can also drop me an email at the comment page on this web site or snail mail me at my address listed below.
 I usually just take checks because I am not set up with a credit card account.
+I can also take payment through PayPal if you have an account with them.
+This is the best method for foreign orders.
 I will need to add Shipping costs (all orders) and sales tax to your order (Utah only).
 If this web site takes off, I will upgrade to a web store, but I need to see if interest is great enough to double my monthly web hosting fees.

 • Why don't you sell these patterns as kits?